 United’s terms and conditions appear to confirm that it continues to sell its miles through Points.com so based on past history, we would expect any miles purchases to code as Points.com purchases which would not earn buyers any bonus points that their credit card may offer for airline/travel purchases.

-For the seventh sale in a row, however, the terms and conditions of the sale also say the following:
+United’s mileage sales are, however, an anomaly because although the transactions are processed by POints.com, the terms and conditions of the sale also say the following:

 “Buying miles counts as a United® purchase when made with your United MileagePlus card.
 You’ll get the miles you buy, plus miles for every $1 spent.”